foliant-docs/foliantcontrib.escapecode/README.md

 > Starting from version `1.0.5`, the preprocessor uses the [marko parser](https://github.com/frostming/marko/tree/6ee598746bc9a76e62a158c5aa5226a3d65c0864).
 > This is necessary to more accurately identify code blocks nested in other markdown elements.
 But using the parser imposes the following restrictions:
 > - the indent of the list items will be converted to 2 spaces after processing by the preprocessor.
-> - the loose lists in the blockquote will be converted to tight lists after processing by the preprocessor,
 >
 > If your documentation does not use deep nesting of markdown elements, you may want to use version `1.0.4`, as it is more stable.
 For install version `1.0.4`, run:
 > ```